thelikes/owncraft/resources-queue.md

     - tags: web, exploit
 - [ORCx41/Syscallslib](https://github.com/ORCx41/Syscallslib)
     - desc: a library that automates some clean syscalls to make it easier to implement
-    - tags: malwaredev
+    - tags: maldev
 - [ORCx41/KnownDllUnhook](https://github.com/ORCx41/KnownDllUnhook)
     - desc: Replace the .txt section of the current loaded modules from \KnownDlls\ to bypass edrs
-    - tags: malwaredev
+    - tags: maldev
 - [D1rkMtr/DumpThatLSASS](https://github.com/D1rkMtr/DumpThatLSASS)
     - desc: Dumping LSASS by Unhooking MiniDumpWriteDump by getting a fresh DbgHelp.dll copy from the disk , plus functions and strings obfuscation , it contains Anti-sandbox , if you run it under unperformant Virtual Machine you need to uncomment the code related to it and recompile.
     - tags: windows, redteam, postex